Maina Ndung'u is a fashion enthusiast and has been a fashion consultant and blogger since February 2015.

 What Happens If You Don’t Wear a Bra?

-Not wearing a bra is not bad per se.
+Not wearing a bra is not bad, per se.
 Some women are bra-free at home.
-But if you don’t wear a bra in public places, the following issues are bound to occur:
+But if you don’t wear a bra in public places, though you might feel delightfully free, the following issues may occur:

-- You tend to constantly cross your arms over your chest
+- You may feel the need cross your arms over your chest.

-- You become more self-conscious about your bust, which may affect your concentration
+- You may become more self-conscious about your bust, which may affect your concentration.

-- You notice other people's breasts and bras more than usual
+- You might notice other people's breasts and bras more than usual.

-- You get in the habit of wearing layered, dressy clothes, or opt for those with attached support
+- You may get in the habit of wearing layered, dressy clothes, or opt for those with attached support.

-- At work, other people start seeing you not as professionally dressed
+- At work, other people might start seeing you not as professionally dressed.

-- When you go to social gatherings, other guests treat you as unfashionable and backward
+- When you go to social gatherings, other guests might treat you as unfashionable and backward.

-- Some people see you as sexually provocative
+- Some people might see you as sexually provocative.

-- You have the inclination to wear baggy clothes
+- You might have the inclination to wear baggy clothes.

-- If you have a huge bust, your posture changes as you lean back to balance yourself
+- If you have a huge bust, your posture might change as you lean back to balance yourself.

-- Some things you used to do, like climbing up and down the stairs, become uncomfortable
+- Some things you used to do, like climbing up and down the stairs, might become uncomfortable.

 When Should You Start Wearing a Bra?